gtlaserbeast/TheIronYard/Week 10/Day 2/finalproject.md

 6. correspondance of some sort
 	- texting the landlord for emergency requests
 	- comments on work orders to keep track of progress

+#I would love some suggestions for nifty names